 All employees who have worked for the School for at least thirty (30) days shall be eligible to take up to five (5) days of bereavement leave due to the death of a covered family member (spouse, child, parent, sibling, grandparent, grandchild, domestic partner, or parent-in-law).
 Exempt and full-time nonexempt employees are entitled to a leave of up to three (3) days without loss of pay due to a death of a covered family member.
 Bereavement leave must be utilized within three (3) months of the covered family member’s date of death.
 Bereavement pay will not be used in computing overtime pay.
 Any scheduled days off (including weekends, holidays and vacations) falling during the absence will be counted as both bereavement leave and scheduled days off.
 Upon request, an employee may be required to provide documentation of the death of a covered family member.

 Bereavement leave as stated above must be approved by the employee’s direct supervisor in advance.
 Under extenuating circumstances, employees who are not eligible for paid bereavement leave or eligible employees who wish to extend their bereavement leave beyond five (5) days may request to do so in advance from their supervisors.
 Any additional bereavement leave provided by the School will be unpaid, unless the employee elects to use available accrued vacation time.

+Reproductive Loss Leave

+All employees who have worked for the School for at least thirty (30) days shall be eligible to take up to five (5) days of leave upon the employee experiencing a reproductive loss event.
+A reproductive loss event includes any failed adoption, failed surrogacy, miscarriage, stillbirth, or unsuccessful assisted reproduction.
+Reproductive loss leave must be used within three (3) months of a reproductive loss event.
+Employees may take up to twenty (20) days of leave due to qualifying reproductive loss events within a twelve (12) month period.
+Reproductive loss leave shall be unpaid unless the employee elects to use available accrued/unused paid leave.
+Reproductive loss leave shall not be used in computing overtime pay.

 Jury Duty or Witness Leave